SeleniumHQ/www.seleniumhq.org/src/main/rst/appendix_migrating_from_rc_to_webdriver.rst

 Next Steps
 ----------

-Once your tests are running green again, the next stage is to migrate the actual test code to use the WebDriver APIs.
+Once your tests execute without errors, the next stage is to migrate the actual test code to use the WebDriver APIs.
 Depending on how well abstracted your code is, this might be a short process or a long one.
 In either case, the approach is the same and can be summed up simply: modify code to use the new API when you come to edit it.

 If you need to extract the underlying WebDriver implementation from the Selenium instance, you can simply cast it to WrapsDriver: